paulha/Generic_User/Ideas Articles and Papers/Generic_User_Browser_Control/Paper 05 -- The Memory Agent_ A Multi-Purpose Component for AI Systems/The Memory Agent_ A Multi-Purpose Component for AI Systems.md

 - **Query API**: For retrieving relevant information
 - **Suggestion API**: For proactive memory recommendations
 - **Management API**: For controlling retention policies and forgetting
+- **Callback API**: For "realizations" when the agent discovers pertinent information

 ## 6. Comparison with Existing Approaches